pmlrsg/arsf_dem_scripts/doc/source/installation.rst

 them in 'arsf_dem.cfg', by default this file is installed to the same location as the Python library.
 By placing a copy in the home directory (`~\.arsf_dem.cfg`) the settings can be changed for a particular user.
-They can also be changed by placing a copy of arsf_dem in the working directory.
+They can also be changed by placing a copy of arsf_dem.cfg in the working directory.